-Mr. Tian and his team are primarily focusing on providing foreign-related legal services to clients doing business in or with China from all over of the globe.
+Jason Tian and his team are primarily focusing on providing foreign-related legal services to clients from all over the world including China.

 As a relatively small team, we don’t boast about comprehensive, full-blown legal services, rather, we want to highlight our focuses and strengths where we can do better than others.

 As indicated in blog categories on the home page of this blawg, our legal services cover: